MariaDB Memory Allocation

 Now for the problem.

-- The OS and MySQL have allocated all the 'first' RAM.
+- The OS and MariaDB have allocated all the 'first' RAM.

-- MySQL has allocated some of the second RAM.
+- MariaDB has allocated some of the second RAM.

 dmesg | grep -i numa # to see if you have numa

 Probable solution: Configure the BIOS to "interleave" the RAM allocations.
 This should prevent the premature swapping, at the cost of off-CPU RAM accesses half the time.
 Well, you have the costly accesses anyway, since you really want to use all of RAM.
-Older versions: numactl --interleave=all.
-Or: innodb_numa_interleave=1, available as a MySQL VARAIBLE as of 5.6.27.
+Older MySQL versions: numactl --interleave=all.
+Or: innodb_numa_interleave=1

 Another possible solution: Turn numa off (if the OS has a way of doing that)